A Calibration Framework for Inference with Partially Observed Data: Illustrative Examples

-so that the probability of observing $X_{2i}$ may depend on both the fully observed covariates $X_{1i}$ and the response $Y_i$, but not on the missing covariate $X_{2i}$ itself.
+Thus, the probability of observing $X_{2i}$ may depend on both the fully observed covariates $X_{1i}$ and the response $Y_i$, but not on the missing covariate $X_{2i}$ itself.
 This conditioning on~$Y_i$ distinguishes the missing-covariate setting from the missing-outcome case: the propensity score model is

 which can be estimated by maximum likelihood, e.g.,